 Return on Investment is the elephant in the room for anyone in HR trying to get backing from the board for a health and wellbeing initiative.
 The evidence hasn’t been there.
 But maybe it’s only been a case of looking in the wrong place.

-But most employers still see health and well-being in demonstrating significance to the board in plain ROI.
-More accurately, how they can’t determine an ROI at all, and so health and wellbeing spending continues to be just one of those ‘good-to-have’ costs.
+However, most employers see health and wellbeing as significant to the board in plain ROI.
+More accurately, they can’t determine an ROI, so health and wellbeing spending continues to be just one of those ‘good-to-have’ costs.

 Value

-So what is ‘value’ when it comes to employee health and wellbeing?
+So what is ‘value’ regarding employee health and wellbeing?
 Optum & National Business Group on Health in the USA undertook research among 275 employers to see whether employers were offering health and wellness programmes for reasons beyond simple ROI and why.
 The top reasons were reducing employee health risks and used as a basis for improving employee productivity.
-Other reasons were to manage or reduce disability claims, improve job satisfaction, reduce sick days, reduce presenteeism, improve morale, and attract and retain talented employees.
+Other reasons were to manage or reduce disability claims, aid employees to manage workloads & anxiety, improve job satisfaction, reduce sick days, reduce presenteeism, improve morale, and attract and retain talented employees.

 How to Invest With Impact